Toggle site contrast Toggle Contract

 Symptoms

-Symptoms of DVT (deep vein thrombosis) in the leg are:
+Symptoms of DVT (deep vein thrombosis) in the leg include:

 • swelling in 1 leg (rarely both legs)